 The Employer is again reminded that Extra Help appointments are intended to address a need that is 'emergent and casual in nature', and are to be utilized to assist during position vacancies, leaves of absence, and during peak work periods in accordance with established regulatory guidelines and procedures.
 Compliance with Extra Help appointment and position guidelines must be validated by adequately demonstrating the proper management of this employment activity, and by adhering to time frame limitations.
-The Auditor recommends that the Employer conduct an operational analysis in these instances to determine if there is a need for the creation of additional status appointments to address the long term extensive use of Extra Help positions in this respect.

-We strongly recommend that the Employer conduct an in-depth internal review of their procedures as well, to identify deficiencies or improvements to implement with respect to the Extra Help monitoring process and enforce stricter protocols that will adequately monitor and regulate Extra Help positions, and employees assigned to those positions, in accordance with Section 250.70(f) of the Code.
-Assigning unique position control numbers for Extra Help positions should provide this remedy.
-The Auditor must be able to validate the proper utilization of positions in this employment category based on the data submitted by the Employer for audit purposes.
+The Auditor recommends that the Employer conduct a departmental analysis in some of these instances to determine if there is a need for the creation of additional status appointments to address the long term extensive use of Extra Help positions in this respect.
+We also recommend that the Employer identify departmental deficiencies or improvements to implement with respect to the Extra Help monitoring process and that Human Resources enforce stricter protocols that will improve the monitoring and regulation of Extra Help positions, and employees assigned to those positions, in accordance with Section 250.70(f) of the Code.

-ADMINISTRATIVE RESPONSE - PROVIDED BY PAMELA BOWMAN, FORMER DIRECTOR OF HUMAN RESOURCES:
+ADMINISTRATIVE RESPONSE - PROVIDED BY MELISSA MLYNSKI, SENIOR DIRECTOR OF HUMAN RESOURCES: